clokep/relapse/docs/workers.md

 This work cannot be load-balanced; please ensure the main process is restarted after setting this option in the shared configuration!

-This style of configuration supersedes the legacy `synapse.app.appservice` worker application type.
+This style of configuration supersedes the legacy `relapse.app.appservice` worker application type.

 #### Push Notifications